Cooked Corn (1 Medium Ear (6 3/4 Inches To 7 1/2 Inches Long))

 Include Healthy Fats

-Incorporate healthy fats like avocado, nuts, or olive oil.
-These can help moderate the rise in blood sugar levels.
+Incorporate healthy fats like avocado, nuts, seeds, or olive oil into your meal.
+These can help slow down digestion and the absorption of carbohydrates.

-Limit the amount of cooked corn you consume in one sitting to reduce the overall impact on your blood glucose levels.
+Limit the amount of cooked corn you consume in one sitting to reduce its impact on your blood sugar.

 Find Glucose response for your favourite foods